-At another event in Iceland in August 2005, I met the Honourable Mart Laar, the twice-serving Prime Minister of Estonia, who had effectively brought in so many successful economic reforms that the Estonian economy was up to a brisk trot again.
-I was curious to know why Estonia had been courageous enough to introduce a flat rate tax when so many countries, including Australia, simply talked about it, agreed that it would be a good idea and then closed the book on it.
+At that time I was curious how Estonia had been courageous enough to introduce a Flat Rate Tax when so many countries like Australia simply talk about it, agree that it would be a good idea and then close the book on it.

-Mart Laar modestly commented that his being an historian, rather than an economist, was good for Estonia, as one of the first things he did on being elected Prime Minister was to ask for a good book on economics, so he could gain some ideas on how to get their stagnant economy moving.
-Someone gave him a copy of Free to Choose by Milton and Rose Friedman (it was suggested that Sir Arvi conveniently left them a copy).
+Mart Laar modestly commented that his being an historian, rather than an economist, was good for Estonia as one of the first things he did on being elected Prime Minister was to ask for a good book on economics, so he could gain some ideas on how to get their stagnant economy moving.

+Someone gave him a copy of Free to Choose by Milton & Rose Friedman (see p.294).

-Among the many ideas Mr Laar gained from Free to Choose was the benefits to be had by instantly moving to a flat rate tax system, instead of the Marxist-Leninist system of escalating taxes that have unfortunately decimated so many Western economies.
-I refuse to call our system of taxation "Progressive Tax" as it's more like a "Regressive Tax."
+Among the many ideas he gained from this book was the benefits gained by instantly moving to a flat rate tax system, instead of the Marxist-Leninist system of escalating taxes that have unfortunately decimated so many western economies.
+I refuse to call our system of taxation 'Progressive Tax' as it's more like 'Regressive Tax'.

-In his self-effacing way, Mart Laar stated that the idea of flat tax was so appealing and simple he didn't realize that he was the only European pioneer to introduce such a tax.
+Former P.M., Mart Laar, modestly stated that the idea of Flat Tax was so appealing and simple he didn't realize that he was the only European pioneer to introducing such a tax.

 He said that it had proved to be extremely successful.
-When Estonia introduced it in 1994, at a flat rate of 26 per cent, it enabled his country to enjoy rapid economic growth and pay off Estonia's national debt.
-Consequently, Estonia has reduced the rate to 21 per cent.
+When they introduced it in 1994 at a flat rate of 26%, it enabled them to enjoy rapid economic growth and pay off Estonia's national debt.
+Consequently, they have reduced the rate to 21%.

-Vladimir Putin's Chief Economic Advisor, Andrei Illarionov, also in Iceland at that time, admitted that Russia's move to a 13 per cent flat rate tax was the best thing it had ever done and Russians were actually paying their taxes, and on time, too.
+Vladimir Putin's, Chief Economic Advisor, Andrei Ilarionov, also in Iceland at that time, admitted that Russia's move to a 13% flat rate tax was the best thing they had ever done and Russians were actually paying their taxes, and on time too.

-By 2005, eleven countries in Europe had activated their economies by moving to a flat rate tax system and it was like seeing a snowball in motion.
+Eleven countries in Europe had (in 2005) activated their economies by moving to a Flat Rate Tax system and it was like seeing a snowball in motion.

-Now, in 2009, there are 24 flat tax jurisdictions in the world, all in Eastern Europe with the exception of Hong Kong, Jersey, Guernsey, Iceland, Jamaica, Trinidad and Tobago, and Mauritius.
-The flat rate tax revolution is gaining ground as it quickly rolls from country to country, where competition ensures that the best ideas win.
+Now, as at 2009 there are 27 Flat Tax jurisdictions in the world, all in Eastern Europe except for Hong Kong, Jersey, Guernsey, Iceland, Jamaica, Trinidad and Tobago, and Mauritius.

+The flat rate tax revolution is getting larger as it quickly rolls from country to country, where competition ensures that the best ideas win.

 Why does Australia continue to turn its back on the benefits that would accrue from bulldozing our unwieldy and uncompetitive tax system?

-How effective a simple paperback book can be in contributing to a tax revolution in almost 30 countries!
+I mention this story, mainly to indicate how effective a simple paperback book can be in contributing to a tax revolution in almost thirty countries.